August 22, 2022

 "The unfortunate fact is that parameters that work best on past data rarely provide similar performance in the future.
 But the real issue is not whether a particular [parameter] set is the best.
 It is whether you believe sufficiently in the system to trade it without deviations.
 The primary benefit of optimization may be that you improve your comfort level with a particular system."
 Tushar S Chande

 Ultimately, we only know which parameters worked in the past, but we don't know which ones will work optimally in future.
-This means that optimising a trading system is guesswork at best and we can only use a few statistically sound principles that avoid taking too much risk and make a system more robust.
+This means that optimizing a trading system is guesswork at best and we can only use a few statistically sound principles that avoid taking too much risk and make a system more robust.
 Why it often makes more sense to optimally trade a system than to optimize its parameters too much.

-Regardless of how well an algo works, at some point in the future it might be necessary to readjust it.
+Regardless of how well an algo works, at some point in the future it should be necessary to readjust it.
 Normally this should only be the case every few years for swing trading algos if the system is well designed and the traded asset behaves rather consistently.
 This is more the case for very liquid and popular assets.

 Here are some signs that might make it necessary to readjust parameters or add additional features to an algorithm: